 Meet the people who run Dragon School's artistic direction & program strategy.
 Some of them paint and design, some run the business affairs and outreach and some do all three.
-They all contribute a tremendous amount to the success of DS.
+They all contribute a tremendous amount to the success of DS99.

 Andy is the Art Director and lead artist at Dragon School and a founding member.
 He organizes the participants on painting new murals and he maintains the ones already painted.
 When Andy is not painting with Dragon School, he is a graphic designer and artist.
 He is the most serene of the Dragon School team.
 Andy is an Oakland native.

-Sage is an entrepreneur and producer of contemporary urban art and is the Executive Director of Dragon School.
+Sage is a curator and producer of contemporary urban art and is the Executive Director of Dragon School.
 Sage supports many local initiatives that include non-profit companies and programs focused around adolescents and teens using art as a means of expression.
-When he's not chasing art, he consults with businesses on marketing strategy and creative implementation via Local Edition MKTG.
+When he's not breathing fire at Dragon School, he consults with businesses on marketing strategy and creative implementation via his agency Local Edition MKTG.
 Sage also founded and runs FGP Creative.

 Michelle (EKKE) is originally from Los Angeles but calls the Bay Area home now.
 Her art captures a mixture of colorful, whimsical characters with heavy influence from both the LA graffiti art scene and Asian-American pop culture.
 She is passionate about community and empowering the youth through art.
 EKKE has experience both with non-profit volunteer work and leading youth-centric activities.